-Pine snakes big black and white snakes, being the largest snakes of NJ (and are among some of the largest snakes of the USA, getting as large as 66 inches in NJ).
+Pine Snakes are black and white and the largest snakes of NJ (and are among some of the largest snakes of the USA, getting as large as 66 inches in NJ).
 These snakes are constrictors and often feed on rodents and birds and their eggs.
-Pine snakes are one of the few snakes that excavates its own nesting burrow in open, sandy fields, which is why sand habitat, like that of the Pine Barrens, is so vital to their survival.
+The Pine Snake is one of the few snakes that excavates its own nesting burrow in open, sandy fields, which is why sand habitat, like that of the Pine Barrens, is so vital to their survival.
 They are typically found in flat, dry, sandy pine country.
 They can be locally common in the Pine Barrens, but threatened throughout the state of New Jersey, partially due to illegal collecting by the pet trade.

 Click here to learn more about Pine Snakes!

 Corn Snakes are beautiful, often vibrant orange and red snakes that get up to 48 inches long.
 Their name comes from the checkerboard ventral pattern which resembles corn kernels on wild-type corn.
 They are constrictors that feed largely on mice and rats, as well as birds and small rabbits.
 Young corn snakes often eat lizards as well, only switching to mammals as adults.
 These snakes are good climbers, but mostly terrestrial and are associated with sandy pine forest habitat.
 In NJ, these snakes are only found in Burlington, Cumberland and Ocean Counties.
 These snakes make good pets but should never be taken from the wild (and are easily available as captive bred babies in a variety of colors as well)!
 They are protected as endangered in NJ due to the small geographic range they inhabit.